 In 2017, Steady received 258 overdose reversal reports from folks using their naloxone kits (66% of all street reversal reports in Buncombe County).
 These reports are increasing dramatically in 2018.

 While we recognize the need for safe injection sites in our community, Firestorm is a sober space and we actively discourage substance use at or around 610 Haywood Road.
-Additionally, our co-operative hosts regular recovery meetings.
+Additionally, our co-operative hosts weekly recovery meetings.

 Why Needle Exchange / Syringe Access?

 As the New York Times put it, “Politics Are Tricky but Science Is Clear: Needle Exchanges Work” (source).
 Organizations like Steady Collective use an evidence-based approach to public health that is endorsed by the World Health Organization and the American Medical Association.

 Syringe access programs, and harm reduction approaches overall, protect substance users and the public from the spread of HIV, and Hepatitis B and C.